 In assessing the realization of deferred tax assets, the Company considers the extent to which it is probable that the deferred tax asset will be realized.
-The ultimate realization of deferred tax assets is dependent on the generation of future taxable profits during the period in which those temporary differences and tax loss carryforwards become deductible.
+The ultimate realization of deferred tax assets is dependent on the generation of future taxable income during the period in which those temporary differences and tax loss carryforwards become deductible.
 The Company considers the expected reversal of deferred tax liabilities and projected future taxable income in making this assessment.

 A deferred income tax asset is recognized for unused tax losses, tax credits and deductible temporary differences, to the extent that it is probable that the Company will be able to realize these benefits.
 Deferred income tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.
-As at December 31, 2022, the Company had gross non-capital loss carry-forwards of \$69.8 million (2021 - \$72.5 million), of which nil have been recognized as at December 31, 2022 (2021 - \$2.6 million).
-These losses can be carried forward against future taxable income and expire between 2033 to 2042.
+As at December 31, 2023, the Company had gross noncapital loss carry-forwards of \$65.8 million (2022 - \$69.8 million), of which \$1.8 million have been recognized as at December 31, 2023 (2022 - nil).
+These losses can be carried forward against future taxable income and expire between 2034 to 2042.

-As at December 31, 2022 and 2021, the Company had no gross capital loss carry-forwards.
+As at December 31, 2023 and 2022, the Company had no gross capital loss carry-forwards.